amoghe/rb_tuntap/README.md

 # RbTunTap

 This is a simple library to manipulate (create, configure, persist, delete) tun and tap interfaces (for Linux).
-Most of the library is implemented as a C extension since we need to request the interfaces from the kernel via syscalls.
+Most of the library is implemented as a C extension since it needs to request the creation/deletion/configuration of the interfaces from the kernel via syscalls.
 The ruby land code serves to provide a simpler API for ruby programs to interface with.

 ## What are tun/tap interfaces?

+These interfaces provide packet reception and transmission capabilities for userspace programs.
+They work with IP and Ethernet frames respectively.
 [This][1] is a good primer on what these interfaces are and what they are capable of.

 ## Installation